Paul Hogarth: Biography

 He was elected an associate member of the Royal Academy in 1974, a full member in 1984; and was awarded the OBE in 1989.
 His work is held in collections worldwide, and he exhibited regularly in the Francis Kyle Gallery in London.

-Hogarth died on 27 December 2001(age 84).
+Hogarth died on 27 December 2001(age 84), full name Arthur Paul Hoggarth, having added the second name by which he is better known.
 At the time of his death he had been married to actress Diana Hogarth (stage name Diana Robson) for 12 years.